The64thGamer/cheeseepedia/content/wiki/september-2004.md

 ## Going On a Diet

 A lost song called 'Going On a Diet' was removed from the showtape before its release.
-The song was a parody of ['She Blinded Me With Science'](https://en.wikipedia.org/wiki/She_Blinded_Me_with_Science) and was sung by Munch with Pasqually also having a small part.
+The song was a parody of ['She Blinded Me With Science'](https://en.wikipedia.org/wiki/She_Blinded_Me_with_Science) and was sung by Munch, with Pasqually also having a small part.
 The video footage featured the band working out at a gym.
-The footage was later used with stock music in the April 2005 Show and a small clip of the song itself can be heard in a VJ spot in Best of CEC TV 2008.
-The song was intended for Segment 2 and was replaced by 'Go To Chuck E. Cheese' reused from the April 2002 show.
+The footage was later used with stock music in the April 2005 Show, and a small clip of the song itself can be heard in a VJ spot in Best of CEC TV 2008.
+The song was intended for Segment 2 and was replaced by 'Go To Chuck E. Cheese', which was reused from the April 2002 show.
 It was cut due to corporate executives thinking it was insensitive.{{< cite 1 >}}

 ### File Dates
 - Studio C DVD: 8/10/04 7:28am